 Zulu, Bongani, parish pastor.
 Tlama-Tlama Section, Tembisa-ELCSA-Lesedi Lutheran Church.
 Interviewed by James Mashabela, a student, March 27, 2004.

-This article, received in 2004, was researched and written by James Kenokeno Mashabela, an honors student at the University of KwaZulu-Natal, Pietermaritzburg, under the supervision of Dr. Philippe Denis, professor of the History of Christianity and DACB liaison coordinator.
+This article, received in 2004, updated in 2023 by the editor, was researched and written by James Kenokeno Mashabela, an honors student at the University of KwaZulu-Natal, Pietermaritzburg, under the supervision of Dr. Philippe Denis, professor of the History of Christianity and DACB liaison coordinator.